 Call and Put Options

-A call option is the right to buy an asset at an agreed price, or the strike price.
+A call option is a right to buy an asset at an agreed price or strike price.
 This is used when an investor expects the price of a stock to go up.

-If it goes up, they can buy at the strike price.
+If it goes up, they can buy at a strike price.
 This is lower than the current market price, so we can buy the shares and make a profit.

 A happy options trader who correctly predicted where a stock would go.

-A put option is the right to sell an asset at an agreed price.
+A put option is a right to sell an asset at an agreed price.
 This is useful when an investor expects the price of a stock to fall.

-Call and put options are similar because selling or buying at prices that are different from the current market prices allows investors to profit, no matter if the market moves up or down.
+Call and put options are similar because selling or buying at prices that are different from the current market price allows investors to profit, whether the market moves up or down.

-It’s a little like renting an asset.
-You have a right to use it for a specific period of time and buy it if the price is right.
+It’s similar to renting an asset.
+You have a right to use it for a specific period and buy it if the price is right.